Flexible Spending Accounts (FSAs)

 Know if it’s right for you.
 You can use a Dependent Care FSA if you have dependent day care expenses so you (and your spouse, if married) can work, look for work, or attend school full- time.

 Pay for eligible expenses.
 You pay the expense out of pocket and request reimbursement online.
 You must have the money in your account before you can receive reimbursement.
+Request reimbursement online at my.healthequity.com or through the HealthEquity mobile app.

 Eligible Expenses